AI policy development for a voluntary regulatory landscape.

 AI Data Governance Policy

-Maps each of the Privacy Act 2020's 13 Information Privacy Principles to practical AI data handling requirements.
+Maps each of the Privacy Act 2020's 13 information privacy principles to practical AI data handling requirements.
 Covers training data provenance and purpose limitation (Principles 1-4), access and correction rights for algorithmic decisions (Principles 6-7), accuracy obligations (Principle 8), retention limits (Principle 9), and cross-border transfer restrictions (Principle 12).
 Includes Māori data governance protocols for data sets that engage Treaty of Waitangi obligations.

 AI Incident Response Policy